masterzorgon/solana-frontend-development-course/README.md

 At this point, the repository should be installed to your computer and hosted on your browser at http://localhost:3000.

 # Workflow
-For each project, there is a card which contians a brief description of the project, as well as two buttons: "preview" and "starter".
+For each project, there is a card which contains a brief description of the project, as well as two buttons: "preview" and "starter".
 * The "preview" button, when clicked, will direct you to a finished version of the project.
 This is for your reference as you build the project on your own.
 * The "starter" button, when clicked, will take you to a blank page.
 The pages labeled "starter.jsx" within your repository are blank files that you will use to build out your own version of the given project.